Wednesday October 8th

 Lunch

-Enjoy lunch while celebrating your county peers for their accomplishments in the Lifelong Learning Academy.
+Enjoy lunch while celebrating your county peers for their accomplishments in the Lifelong Learning Academy and hearing remarks from guest speaker, Lt.
+Gov. Burt Jones.

 1:00pm-1:45pm